priyas13/Dafny/README.md

 }
 ```
 **_ensures_** keyword resembles the post condition.
 Post condition is a part of method declaration and is written before the method body.
+**_requires_** keyword resembles the pre condition.
+Pre condition is a part of method declaration and is written before the method body.